-Hockey fans worldwide are currently losing their minds because the National Hockey League (NHL) Tampa Bay Lightning and Colorado Avalanche are currently playing the Stanley Cup playoffs, the annual championship tournament that decides the league champion.
-But most importantly, it decides which team will take possession of the prized trophy — the Stanley Cup.
+But most importantly, the Golden Knights took possession of the prized trophy — the Stanley Cup.
 The Cup, revered by both hockey players and fans, has a rich, storied and downright quirky history.

 Advertisement